Filip-Ignaciuk/WallpaperChanger/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerability is present, please contact me at Ignaciuk.Filip@gmail.com and provide details on what the Vulnerability is, I will try to resolve it as fast as I can.
+If a vulnerability is present, please contact me at Ignaciuk.Filip@gmail.com and provide details on what the vulnerability is.
+I will try to resolve it as fast as I can.